Mitchell Starc: 2016

 Starc's return from his foot surgery in December 2015 came when he was named in Australia's squad for the 2016 West Indies Tri-Series in June.
 He trained ahead of the series at the National Cricket Centre alongside other Australian players who weren't participating in the 2016 Indian Premier League, including Australian captain Steve Smith, who hoped that his return would "scare" opposition teams.
 Starc was rested for two matches early in the series to manage his workload, both of which Australia lost, but Australia went on to win the tournament with Starc playing in the final.
 Starc got through the series without any ankle pain and with much more flexibility in his ankle than before his surgery.

 Starc next joined Australia's tour of Sri Lanka from July to September, where he experienced great personal success.
-He bowled especially well in the second Test match, taking a wicket with the very first ball of the match.
+He bowled especially well in the second Test match, taking a wicket with the first ball of the match.
 Through the match he was able to control his swing away from right-handed batsmen well enough to create reverse swing, using a new angle by bowling over the wicket thanks to his work with interim coach Allan Donald.
 He had bowling figures of 5/44 on the first day of the match, which broke the record for the best bowling figures by an Australian fast bowler in Sri Lanka, and the record for best bowling figures by any fast bowler at Galle International Stadium.
 Among the five wickets he also took his 100th wicket in Test cricket.
 He took even better bowling figures in the second innings with 6 wickets for 40 runs, though Australia went on to lose the match.
 In the final Test match, Starc took his third five-wicket haul in three innings, but struggled with deep footholes on the pitch at SSC Cricket Ground.
 Starc had to adjust his follow-through to avoid the footholes, running further onto the pitch and attracting the attention of the umpires.
 Starc took 24 wickets across the series, breaking the record for the most wickets for an overseas fast bowlers in a three-Test series in Asia, but Australia lost the Test series 3–0.
 Starc's success continued into the subsequent ODI series, where he took his 100th ODI wicket in his 52nd match.
 This made Starc the fastest bowler to reach 100 ODI wickets, breaking a 19-year record previously held by Saqlain Mushtaq.
 In the 2nd ODI, Starc was officially reprimanded for breaking the ICC Code of Conduct when he again threw the cricket ball at a batsman.